Emilija Tudzarovska Gjorgjievska, MA, MSc

 Visiting Doctoral Researcher at ARENA Center for European Studies, Oslo

-Emilija Tudzarovska Gjorgjievska is Marie Sklodowska-Curie Ph.D.
-Fellow under the PLATO Innovative Training Network (ITN) at the Institute of Sociology, Czech Academy of Sciences.
-She is also affiliated with the Charles University in Prague (Department of Public and Social Policy).
+Emilija Tudzarovska Gjorgjievska is Marie Sklodowska-Curie Doctoral Researcher under the PLATO Innovative Training Network (ITN) at the Institute of Sociology, Czech Academy of Sciences.
+She is also affiliated with the Charles University in Prague, Department of Public and Social Policy.
 She holds an MA in International Politics (CERIS, Brussels & Collège d'Etudes Interdisciplinaires, Université Paris Sud) and an MSc in Educational Management.
-She has both practical and research experience in the democratisation processes in Macedonia and the wider region, working with a variety of international and national organisations on programs.
-(Foreign and Commonwealth Office (FCO); Konrad-Adenauer-Stiftung (KAS); Macedonian Center for International Cooperation (MCIC); International PEN).
-She is a member of the Global Initiative Network of experts.
-She publishes on EU and foreign policy perspectives and innovative economies.
+She has practical and research experience in democratisation and Europeanisation processes (in the Western Balkans), previously working with a variety of international and national organisations.
+She has been working on stability and conflict prevention programs at the Foreign and Commonwealth Office (FCO), British Embassy in Skopje, democratization and rule of law programs at Konrad-Adenauer-Stiftung (KAS) and good governance programs at Macedonian Center for International Cooperation (MCIC).
+She is a member of the Global Initiative Network of Experts and member of IPSA and UACES.
+She has been publishing in EU affairs and innovative economies.
 Author of the national "Corruption and Organised Crime Threat Monitoring Report" (MCIC & Center for the Study of Democracy) and the book ‘Higher Education in the 21st Century: the Republic of Macedonia and European perspectives’.